Tourixion/Tourix-Scrapion/README.md

 Howdy, fellas.
 (This is in English because I enjoy it)

 Welcome to Tourixion, if you are reading this and you are not me.
 You are probably you.
-Joking Aside, this is a basic automation scraper using Selenium Scrapy is the doer and the workflow sets up how the actions work.
+Joking Aside, this is a basic automation scraper using Selenium.
+Scrapy is the doer and the workflow sets up how the actions work.
 If you are reading this I am either // A) Introducing this to you, // or // B) Something has changed in the website we are getting data from.

 Normally I would have an SOP, I probably made one.
 Regardless since you are here, that simply means you are having issues.